Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

 • Preterm infants

-• Children of any age with certain long-term health problems, for example, asthma or other lung disorders, heart disease, or a neurologic or neurodevelopmental disorder
+• Children of any age with specific long-term health problems, for example, asthma or other lung disorders, heart disease, or a neurologic or neurodevelopmental disorder

 • Pregnant women

-• Older adults age 65 years and older: Immune systems decline as adults age.
+• Older adults aged 65: Immune systems decline as adults age.

-The flu vaccine helps reduce serious illness and deaths that occur every year from influenza.
-For the 2020-2021 flu season, the national American Academy of Pediatrics advises any licensed, recommended, age-appropriate vaccine available can be administered.
+The flu vaccine helps reduce the number of serious illnesses and deaths from influenza every year.
+For the current flu season, the American Academy of Pediatrics recommends administering any licensed, age-appropriate, and recommended vaccine.

-Get flu vaccine now for the current season for children older than six months of age, parents and extended family members.
+Get the flu vaccine for the current season for children older than six months, parents, and extended family members.

 Resources

 This article was prepared by Nancy Alleman, BSN, RN, CPNP, ECELS Lead Training/Technical Assistance Coordinator.
-ECELS is a program of the PA Chapter, American Academy of Pediatrics.two
+ECELS is a program of the PA Chapter of the American Academy of Pediatrics.
+It may have minor edits for length and updated information.

 Comments are closed.